Azure/azure-quickstart-templates/vsts-fullbuild-redhat-vm/README.md

 2. Create or obtain a Personal Access Token (PAT) from Team Services which has *"Build (read and execute)"* and *"Agent Pools (read, manage)"* priviledges/capabilities
 (see https://www.visualstudio.com/en-us/docs/setup-admin/team-services/use-personal-access-tokens-to-authenticate).

-3. Create or obtain a build agent pool in Team Services (see https://www.visualstudio.com/en-us/docs/release/getting-started/configure-agents)
+3. Create or obtain a build agent pool in Team Services (or use "Default") (see https://www.visualstudio.com/en-us/docs/release/getting-started/configure-agents)

 4. Decide on a name for your build agent (i.e. the name for your agent within the above pool).